mschmidtkorth/logseq-msk-docs/pages/Queries.Advanced Queries.Tutorial.md

 	  #+BEGIN_IMPORTANT
 	  	Notice the closing `]` on line **11**, it's easy to forget these, especially as you slowly add more complexity to your searches
 	  	#+END_IMPORTANT
-- ## Example 4, search for parts of  tag
+## Example 4 - Search for Parts of a Tag
+collapsed:: true
 	- Some people have complicated tag configurations, like: `Topic/boats, Topic/airplanes, Topic/automobiles`, to look for _all_ those `Topic`s at the same time, we can use (we, though, stick with our alphabet examples):
 	-
 	  ```clojure